DISCLOSURE: Some of our posts may contain affiliate links which we may receive a commission if you choose to book something through one of our links.

 One of my favourite places to go for an evening stroll or ride my bike is in the Wied il-Ghasri (aka the Ghasri Valley).
 It starts at the Ta’ Dbieġi Hill and winds down through the village of l-Għasri, continuing on to iż-Żebbuġ and the Ta’ Ġurdan Hill.

-I also love the underwater caves at the Ghasri Valley because it’s the perfect place to have a quick dip to cool off from all that cycling.
+I also love the underwater caves at the Ghasri Valley because it's the perfect place to have a quick dip to cool off from all that cycling.
 This spot is also popular with scuba divers because of the rich sea life.
-You can stay in one of the farmhouses here over#night, which I definitely recommend.
+You can stay in one of the farmhouses here overnight, which I definitely recommend.
+On the subject of beaches, I love Qarraba Bay beach – it's our most famous nude beach in Malta, especially for gay guys and LGBTQ couples.
+I also recommend Pembroke Beach, which is another popular gay nude beach in Malta.

 If you're not biking, you can reach the Ghasri Valley by taking the Marsalforn bus from the Victoria bus station and getting off at the stop near the Xwejni Bay.
 From there, follow the path going to the salt pans until you see a paved winding road going up.
 Follow this road for around 3km and you will eventually reach the Ghasri Valley.